BotCity Studio SDKΒΆ

 - run: Runtime folder for the BotCity Runner.

-- scripts: Folder to store scripts that can be executed by BotCity Runner.
-More details here.
+- scripts: Folder for storing scripts that can be executed by BotCity Runner.

 - setup.json: File containing installation information, such as the SDK version installed and the access credentials used.